4 DAYS FROM $899

 This morning, you’ll explore Split, one of the oldest cities in this historic region.
 Active Feature: In this exciting port, explore ancient Diocletian’s Palace, a UNESCO World Heritage Site, which the emperor chose as his retirement home because of the spectacular beauty of the destination.
 Your special tour takes you into the mysterious passages in the lower levels of the massive structure.

 You'll have the balance of the day free to explore this fascinating city on your own.
 Active Feature: If you're up for more exercise, you can walk to Marjan Park, where limestone cliffs enclose a lovely cove.
+Cultural Connection: Tonight, enjoy entertainment on board.

 Natural beauty and rural traditions: Krka National Park and Sibenik